-Rio's Police squad has never used Dodge Chargers or any of the other models showed in the movie.
-In fact, by the time the movie was shot, the cars that the Rio de Janeiro Police really used in law enforcement was Volkswagen Gol (known in Mexico as Volkswagen Pointer), Chevrolet S10, Chevrolet Blazer, Chevrolet Astra Sedan (known as Saturn Astra in U.S.), Renault Logan (known in Europe as Dacia Logan), Renault Mégane and Renault Sandero (known in Europe as Dacia Sandero).
+Rio's Police squad has never used Dodge Chargers or any of the other models shown in the movie.
+In fact, by the time the movie was shot, the cars that the Rio de Janeiro Police really used in law enforcement were the Volkswagen Golf (known in Mexico as Volkswagen Pointer), Chevrolet S10, Chevrolet Blazer, Chevrolet Astra Sedan (known as Saturn Astra in U.S.), Renault Logan (known in Europe as Dacia Logan), Renault Mégane and Renault Sandero (known in Europe as Dacia Sandero).

 Hobbs and his team are looking at a traffic cam picture of Dom's car.
 They can't make out the faces of the occupants because their faces are covered.
 Hobbs says to use FRS (Facial Recognition Software).
 The occupants' photos pop up and show that they are "Dominic Toretto" and "Han Seoul-Oh" (Han Solo).
 Maybe Han's other vehicle is the Millennium Falcon.
 Hobbs also says that they can change their names but not their faces, so maybe this is an alias.

-In the August '11 issue of Mopar Action, it's revealed,that several of the '70's Chargers in fact were equipped with small block Chevy engines.
+In the August 2011 issue of Mopar Action, it's revealed, that several of the '70's Chargers, in fact were equipped with small block Chevy engines.
 The "hero car" for close ups, did have a Hemi.
 Albeit, a Gen 1 392 and not the venerable, widely known and assumed 426 Gen 2 Hemi.

 The trivia items below may give away important plot points.

 During an on-set interview for Fast & Furious 6 (2013), Michelle Rodriguez revealed that she didn't know about the "twist ending" to Fast Five (with Letty's "security cam" photo landing on Hobbs' desk) until she actually saw it herself in theaters.